hidecode221b/U4Opt/README.md

 ## Usage

-* Setup the basic parameters like the energy, current, length, and harmonic number
+* Setup the basic parameters like the energy, current, length, and harmonic number.
-* Choose the magnet type like PPM, hybrid, cryogenic, superconducting, and APPLE-II
+* Choose the magnet type like PPM, hybrid, cryogenic, superconducting, and APPLE-II.
-* Setup the plot ranges like the period, K, gap, flux, and energy
+* Setup the plot ranges like the period, K, gap, flux, and energy.
-* Adjust the period at the maximum K (minimum gap) in the variable or slider
+* Adjust the period at the maximum K (minimum gap) in the variable or slider.

 ## References